Scaling Azure Virtual Machines

 We wrapped up by covering VM monitoring.

-At this point, you should have a basic understanding of how to scale VMs, how to manage VM configurations, how to configure VM storage, and how to monitor VMs.
+At this point, you should have a basic understanding of how to scale VMs, how to manage VM configurations, and how to monitor VMs.

 To learn more about Azure virtual machines, you can, and should, read Microsoft's published documentation.
 Be sure to also watch for new courses on Cloud Academy, because we're always publishing new ones.
 Be sure to give this course a rating, and if you have any questions or comments, please let us know.
 Thanks for watching and happy learning!